adam-rms/adam-rms-website/Readme.md

-This repo is no longer used, as the public website is now contained within the main AdamRMS repo
+This repo is no longer used, as the public website has moved to https://github.com/adam-rms/website